Rosen-Team-B/Rosen_B_2/documentation/meetings/clientMeetings/2023 03 09 - Client Meeting.md

     - How long is each step
     - Are the imgs different each run or if the video is longer
     - 20 mins video, every 1000 frame.
 Do the same vedio for all 3 rosen team to see the performance stat (do this discusses with other teams next thursday when client is on a vaca)
+- Final presentation time: April 12th 5pm (confirmed with client and every team!)
+- Client will be on vanc: ~27th